top of page

 How to protect yourself

-Like your eyesight or teeth, your hearing should be checked regularly.
-If you notice any changes, speak to an audiologist.
-Catching hearing loss early can make a big difference.
+Have regular hearing checks Like eyesight or dental health, hearing should be checked regularly.
+If you notice changes, speak to an audiologist.
+Catching hearing loss early can make a real difference.

 Hearing loss is also linked to falls, loneliness and hospital admissions in older people.
-It’s more than an inconvenience – it can affect every part of life.
+It is more than an inconvenience.
+It can affect many aspects of everyday life.

 How family and friends can help